 Works in collaboration with a physician to assess the physical needs of newborn patients.
 Provides care for newborns and infants in a neonatal setting.
 Orders, interprets, and records results of clinical tests and reports results to physicians.
 Prescribes medications and makes recommendations for other therapeutic forms of treatment.
-Requires a master's degree and certification as a Certified Neonatal Nurse Practitioner (NNP) in specialty area based on RN licensure and state authority for advanced practice, and 2-4 years of experience in the field or in a related area.
-Familiar with advanced concepts, practices and procedures within chosen field of expertise.
-Relies on extensive experience and judgment to plan and accomplish goals.
-May lead and direct the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a master's degree.
 Typically reports to a physician.
+Requires Certified Neonatal Nurse Practitioner (NNP) in specialty area based on RN licensure and state authority for advanced practice.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.

 Take just three simple steps below to generate your own personalized salary report.

 Salary.com's CompAnalyst platform offers: